-- The Trustee. - Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider.
+- · The Class A Trustee. - · Upon payment of final distributions to the holders of Class A Certificates, the Class B Trustee. - · Under certain circumstances, and notwithstanding the foregoing, the Liquidity Provider with the largest amount owed to it.

-As a result of the foregoing, if the Trustee is not the Controlling Party with respect to an Indenture, the Certificateholders will have no rights to participate in directing the exercise of remedies under such Indenture.
+As a result of the foregoing, if the Trustee for a Class of Certificates is not the Controlling Party with respect to an Indenture, the Certificateholders of that Class will have no rights to participate in directing the exercise of remedies under such Indenture.